kirilcvetkov92/Path-planning/README.md

 ### Condition
 A condition can return true for success and false otherwise.
 ### Task
-The task can return true on success, false, otherwise.
+The task can return true if it is completed, false, otherwise.

 ## Sequences